The Best Watercolor Supplies for Beginners

 Don’t use dishes you eat from for this.

-I used to love using the glass jars from Oui yogurt for water cups.
-But now I use an old salsa jar.
+I used to love using the glass jars from Oui yogurt as water cups, but now I use an old salsa jar.
 Look in your recycling bin and save money!

-I prefer to have 2 water cups, which I use for different uses depending on what I’m working on.
+I prefer to have two water cups, which I use for different uses depending on what I’m working on.

-Sometimes I use one for clean water and one for dirty water.
-Other times, I use one for cool colors and one for warm colors.
+Sometimes, I use one for clean water and one for dirty water.
+Other times, I use one for cool and warm colors.

 Paper towels

 An old dish towel works, too.
 These are for drying your brush.
-Paper towels are also good for soaking up excess water or paint when you make a mistake.
+Paper towels are also suitable for soaking up excess water or paint when you make a mistake.

 Eye droppers